-In order to resolve the problem, the ImageNet is used for training the parameters of the frozen layers to learn a representation that is domain invariant, the source labeled dataset of the rotor winding is used for training the parameters of the fully layer to learn a classifier that is able to recognize rotor winding image.
-Then saving the model to test different dataset of rotor winding.
+In order to solve the problem, the ImageNet is used for training the parameters of the frozen layers to obtain a representation that is domain invariant, and the source labeled dataset of the rotor winding is used for training the parameters of the fully connected layer to build a classifier that is able to recognize rotor winding images.
+Then save the model to test different dataset of rotor winding.
 We expect that such a processing of model-based transfer learning will thus enable increased adaption performance.

 Experiments

-In order to confirm the superiority of our method, we compare the state-of-the-art transfer learning methods to deep learning methods trained and tested on both binarized image and color image, focusing on the efficacy of model-based transfer learning model trained and tested with binarized image.
+In order to confirm the superiority of our method, we compare the state-of-the-art transfer learning method with deep learning method by training and testing them on both binary images and color images, focus on the efficacy of model-based transfer learning model trained and tested with binary images.

 Setup